 Introduction

 Over the past few decades, cross-national studies on social class and redistributive preferences have predominantly focused on individual class positions (Lindh & McCall, 2020).
 Recently, however, a growing body of research has begun to focus on how the class composition of social networks influences redistributive preferences (Lee, 2023; Lindh, Andersson, & Völker, 2021; Otero & Mendoza, 2023; Paskov & Weisstanner, 2022).
 Additionally, social classes tend to form segregated networks according to the homophily principle, whereby individuals have higher chances of forming social ties with others with similar characteristics (McPherson, Smith-Lovin, & Cook, 2001; Otero, Völker, & Rözer, 2021).
-Cross-national comparisons indicate that class differences in social participation and access to social resources increase in countries with high economic inequality, which in turn is related to wider social distance between classes (Otero, Völker, Rözer, & Mollenhorst, 2024; Pichler & Wallace, 2009).
-Although prior evidence has shown that class-based network segregation — defined as the proportion of the same (or similar) class network contacts relative to individual class position — can undermine attachment to society in countries with higher income inequality (Otero, Völker, Rözer, & Mollenhorst, 2022), our understanding of how being embedded in a homogeneous class-based network impacts attitudes toward redistribution is scarce (Paskov & Weisstanner, 2022)(Wright & Cho, 1992).
-Furthermore, most of the studies on networks and redistributive preferences have been single-country studies on how network class profiles to specific social classes shape economic preferences (Lee, 2023; Lindh et al., 2021).
-Moreover, while recent cross-country evidence highlights the welfare state's redistributive capacity (Lindh & Andersson, 2024), there remains a knowledge gap regarding the moderating role of economic inequality in the relationship between class-based network segregation and redistributive preferences.
+Cross-national comparisons indicate that class differences in social participation and access to social resources increase in countries with high economic inequality, which in turn is related to wider social distance between classes (Otero, Völker, Rözer, & Mollenhorst, 2024; Pichler & Wallace, 2009).Prior evidence has shown that class-based network segregation — defined as the proportion of the same (or similar) class network contacts relative to individual class position — can undermine attachment to society in countries with higher income inequality (Otero, Völker, Rözer, & Mollenhorst, 2022).
+Yet, we know little about how homogeneous class-based networks are associated with redistributive preferences, and whether this has similar implications for the working and service classes (Paskov & Weisstanner, 2022).
+Theoretically, it is expected that a higher share of ties of the same class is associated with stronger class-based interests, as social interaction in homogenous(?) social networks implies one of the micro-processes that shape how individuals experience the class structure (Wright & Cho, 1992).
+Therefore, in this study, I focus on how network segregation is experienced differently across social classes.
+In other words, I empirically assess how the relationship between class-based homogeneity and redistributive preferences is conditional on the class position of the individual.
+Furthermore, most studies on networks and redistributive preferences have been single-country studies on how network class profiles of specific social classes shape economic preferences (Lee, 2023; Lindh et al., 2021).
+While recent evidence highlights the moderating role of state redistribution on the relationship between single-class profiles and attitudes towards inequality (Lindh & Andersson, 2024).
+There is a remaining knowledge gap regarding the moderating role of economic inequality in the relationship between class-based network segregation and redistributive preferences.